defaultifytracker/Android/README.md

 * Log Management: Collects runtime logs for debugging and analysis.
 * Screenshot Capture: Takes on-demand screenshots of the app screen for visual reference during debugging.
 * Screen Recording: Records the app screen to capture the full sequence of user interactions for detailed bug analysis.
+* Crash Reporting: Automatically captures crash reports and stack traces when the app crashes.